Benteng people

-Benteng people (Indonesian: Orang Cina Benteng or Orang Tionghoa Benteng) are a Chinese Indonesian community of 'Peranakan' or mixed descent, native to the historic Tangerang area in the modern-day Indonesian provinces of Jakarta, Banten and West Java.
+Benteng people (Indonesian: Orang Cina Benteng or Orang Tionghoa Benteng) are a Chinese Indonesian community of 'Peranakan' or mixed descent, native to the historical region of Tangerang in Indonesia, its current distribution includes Jakarta, Banten, and West Java.

 Etymology

 The name 'Benteng' is derived from the Malay word for 'fortress', used formerly to refer to the historic Tangerang area.
 It refers to a colonial fortress on the banks of the Cisadane River, built by the Dutch East India Company in the seventeenth century as part of their defence system against the neighbouring Sultanate of Banten.

 History

 Origin

 According to a Sundanese manuscript Tina Layang Parahyang (Notes from Parahyangan), the Chinese community of Batavia and Tangerang has existed since at least 1407 CE.
 This manuscript recounts the arrival of among the earliest Chinese migrants to the area, led by a certain Tjen Tjie Lung, also dubbed 'Halung'.
 They landed at the mouth of the Cisadane river, now called Teluk Naga (Dragon's Bay).

 Subsequent waves of Chinese immigration from the seventeenth century onwards took place under the auspices of the Dutch East India Company.
 Boen Tek Bio, the oldest Chinese temple in Tangerang, was built by the community in 1684.
 Some Benteng Chinese trace their origin to those fleeing Batavia during the Chinese Massacre of 1740.